caitlinturner/GaugePredict/README.md

 ---

 ## Installation
 We welcome contributions!
-Please open an issue or pull request to get involved.
+Please email cturn65@lsu.edu or open an issue/pull request to get involved!

 ---